NewAlexandria/vim.ana/README.md

 # Спасибо #

-**Architecural** suggestions welcomed.
+Thanks for experimenting with this repo. **Architectural** suggestions welcomed.
 I'm particularly interested in how this can more-safely integrate with your existing environment practices.